eliverdin26/Group-14-BioHackathon---Leukemia/README.md

 The diagnosis of leukemia typically involves: physical examination, blood tests (CBC and peripheral blood smear), bone marrow biopsies, cytogenetic analysis, immunophenotyping, and various molecular testing for genetic abnormalities.

 #### Prognostic Criteria
 The prognosis of leukemia varies depending on the type of leukemmia.
-The key prognostic factors that physicians consider before predicting a patients clincal outcome include: age of patient
+The key prognostic factors that physicians consider before predicting a patients clincal outcome include: age of patient, white blood cell count at diagnosis, cytogenic abnormalities, response to initial treatment, presence of minimal residual diisease after treatment, and various comorbidities.

+#### Frontline Treatments
+Treatment options for leukeumia include: Chemotherapy, Targeted Therapy using drugs focused on specific abnormalities within cancer cells (tyrosine kinase inhibitors, FLT3 inhibitors and IDH inhibitors, BCL-2 inhibitors, Ziftomenib or Revumenib are common examples), Immunotherapy, Stem Cell Transplantation, Radiation Therapy, and various clinica trials.

+#### Criteria for Successful Treatment
+Success of treatment can be measured by the achievement of complete remission, minimal residual diease negativity, overall survival and disease-free survival, and overall quality of life improvements.

+#### Options if Frontline Therapy Fails

+#### Organs Involved in Leukemia Expression

 ## Genes Underlying Leukemia